The coordinator role and functions

 The coordinators described how they experienced feelings of unease and emotional distress as a part of their work as a coordinator.
 Although straining, the coordinators did not describe this as a negative thing: rather the negative emotions were perceived as an indicator of the ability to build empathy and get involved in a relationship with the participant.
 Equally important though, was the emotional and professional support from co-workers and leaders.
 The leader agreed and confirmed how this kind of support should be prioritized:

 Let them get the chance to reflect and mature as coordinators, I think a lot about that.
 I want to handpick personnel, you know.
-It is something very serious about being a coordinator, because you have such an impact on peoples’ lives and you’re not to be too easy on it either.(Participant R)
+It is something very serious about being a coordinator, because you have such an impact on peoples’ lives and you’re not to be too easy on it either.(Participant R, coordinators leader)

 The mutual trust and recognition between the coordinators and their leader seemed to be crucial for the feasibility of the trial.
 This statement further reveals a serious awareness of the gravity of the coordinators work.
 Both coordinators and their leader described a determinate focus on how to support the individual, regardless of if and how this support was measureable or might fit into goal attainment scales.